 Below the project tree you will find a small details panel showing the full information of the currently selected item.
 This panel also includes the latest paragraph and character counts in addition to the word count.

-The project tree allows drag and drop to a certain extent.
+The project tree allows drag & drop to a certain extent.
 This feature is primarily intended for rearranging the order of your documents within each root folder, and has only limited support for moving documents elsewhere in the project tree.
 In general, bulk actions are not allowed.
 This is deliberate to avoid accidentally messing up your project.
 If you make a mistake, the last move action can be undone by pressing CtrlShiftZ.

 Documents and their folders can be rearranged freely within their root folders.
 Novel documents cannot be moved out of the Novel folder, except to Trash and the Outtakes folders.
 Notes can be moved freely between all root folders, but keep in mind that if you move a note into a Novel, its “Importance” setting will be reset to the default “Status” setting.
 See Document Importance and Status.

 Folders cannot be moved at all outside their root tree.
 Neither can a folder containing documents be deleted.
 You must first delete the containing documents.